Hate speech is like mold: Its enemies are bright light and fresh air.

 My apologies if you tried to contact me earlier via the WordPress email form.
 Your message never reached my inbox.

 I’ve been taking some time to think more about a slow-moving article on Wilhelm Groener I’ve been working on.
-It has received a big boost recently from the GHI’s new focus on the history of knowledge.
+It has received a big boost recently from the GHI’s… Read more Preparing to Fight the Last War?
+Maybe Not →

 Categories on a blog have a way of getting out of control over time.
 Am trying to reduce their number, make them more useful, and put tags to better use.

 A younger historian on Facebook called this picture a “Nice primary source of the late Cold War!”
-I don’t know what that makes me, the guy in front, but I decided to share here too.
+I don’t know what that makes me, the guy in front, but I… Read more Grafenwöhr 1983 →

 . . .
 A friend called me full of sadness, full of anxiety about conflict, about war.
 Why not leave the country?
 But despair is no answer.
 To combat authoritarianism, to call out lies, to struggle honorably and fiercely in the name of American ideals—that is what is left to do.
 That is all there is to do.